Last updated on February 12, 2026

 Alchemist's Refuge

-The Pathway cycle are all great.
+The Pathway cycle is great.
 Coming down for color untapped is super good, and you can see Barkchannel Pathway across 60-card formats as well as Commander.

 Botanical Sanctum